ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/concurrent-subscriptions.markdown

-* When a concurrent worker's connection ends unexpectedly, the server may assign the documents this worker has been processing to any available worker.
+* When a concurrent worker's connection ends unexpectedly, the server may assign the documents this worker has been processing to any other concurrent worker that is available.
-* A worker that reconnects after a connection failure, will be assigned with a **new** batch of documents, that is **not** guaranteed to contain the same documents it been processing before disconnecting.
+* A worker that reconnects after a connection failure will be assigned a **new** batch of documents.
+  It is **not** guaranteed that the new batch will contain the same documents this worker had been processing before disconnecting.
-* It may therefore happen that documents will be processed more than once: First by worker/s that disconnected unexpectedly, and then by workers they have been reassigned to.
+* It may therefore happen that documents will be processed more than once:
+   - First by a worker that disconnected unexpectedly, without acknowledging the procession of its documents,
+   - and then by workers the documents have been reassigned to.

 {PANEL/}